 Physical exam: Signs and symptoms associated with herpes viral infections in humans can vary greatly depending upon the specific virus infecting the individual.
 Healthcare providers diagnose this group of infections by visual inspection and by taking a sample from the sore(s) for testing in a laboratory.
 Between outbreaks, these herpes infections can be difficult to diagnose.
-Viral diagnostic tests can also performed to determine what type of herpes virus is infecting the individual.
+Viral diagnostic tests can also be performed to determine which type of herpes virus is infecting the individual.

 Immunofluorescence assay: Immunofluorescence is a diagnostic technique used to identify antibodies to a specific virus.
 In the case of herpes zoster, the technique uses ultraviolet rays applied to a preparation composed of cells taken from the patient's zoster blisters.
 The specific characteristics of the light, as seen through a microscope, will identify the presence of the antibodies.
 This test is less expensive, more accurate, and faster than a viral culture.

 Polymerase chain reaction (PCR): Polymerase chain reaction (PCR) uses a piece of the DNA of the virus, which is then replicated millions of times until the virus is detectable.
 A sample of the individual's tissue from a sore is prepared and analyzed in a complicated laboratory test.
-This technique is expensive but is useful for unusual cases, such as identifying infection in the brain and spinal cord.
-This type of testing would be used to detect the presence of the herpes simplex virus in those who have genital sores, encephalitis (inflammation of the brain), and in newborns suspected of having neonatal herpes (a rare but serious condition where herpes is contracted during birth).
-A pregnant woman who has been diagnosed with herpes may be monitored regularly prior to delivery to identify a reactivation of her infection (which would indicate the necessity for a caesarean section to avoid infecting the baby).
+This technique is expensive but useful for unusual cases, such as identifying infection in the brain and spinal cord.
+This type of testing would be used to detect the presence of the herpes simplex virus in those who have genital sores or encephalitis (inflammation of the brain), and in newborns suspected of having neonatal herpes (a rare but serious condition where herpes is contracted during birth).
+A pregnant woman who has been diagnosed with herpes may be monitored regularly prior to delivery to identify a reactivation of her infection (which would indicate the necessity for a Cesarean section to avoid infecting the baby).
 The primary methods of testing for the virus are the herpes culture and HSV DNA testing.

 A positive herpes simplex culture or HSV DNA test from a vesicle scraping indicates an active HSV-1 or HSV-2 infection.
 A negative test result does not definitely rule out the presence of virus; for instance, the test may not be accurate if the herpes simplex virus was not isolated from the vesicle scraping.